jv-pv/jv-pv/README.md

 - 🌱 I’m currently taking my first steps in learning front end web development, and in the process of earning second bachelors degree in cs and appliead digital technologies.
 - 💞️ I’m looking to collaborate on creative coding and web design.
 I'm also intereseted in computer science as a whole.
 - 📫 If you want to contact me feel free to reach me through my email === jvpieri.biz@gmail.com
-- Have a great day! 🫶
+- Have a great day / night! 🫶